Technical Avoidance and Its Impact on Thai Tech

 • Debug deeply

-• Own systems end to end
+• Own outcomes end to end

-• Take responsibility for failure
+• Take responsibility when things break

 AI does not replace absence.

-It amplifies capability that already exists.
+AI amplifies capability that already exists.

 If we want to move forward